rosemeen-shk/Global-Retail-SQL-Analysis-/README.md

 1. Import the CSV files into MySQL
 2. Run `data_cleaning.sql` to fix date and currency issues
-3. Run `main_analysis.sql` to generate business insights
+3. Run `Global Retail Store Analysis.sql` to generate business insights
 4. View query results in MySQL Workbench or using the screenshots provided